Siemens-Healthineers/K2s/addons/storage/ceph/README.md

 addon configures and mounts CephFS through the host-installed Ceph client rather than a Linux container.

-When the addon is enabled on a K2s cluster that has a Windows worker node, `Enable.ps1`:
+When the addon is enabled with `-w` / `--setupWindowsNode` on a K2s cluster that has a Windows worker node, `Enable.ps1`:

 1. discovers the Windows worker node(s) from the Kubernetes API (`kubectl get nodes`, label `kubernetes.io/os=windows`) and cross-references them with the cluster descriptor (`cluster.json`):